CBDesignS/Eufy-Robovac-Data-Logger/README.md

 - **[Martijnpoppen](https://github.com/martijnpoppen/eufy-clean)** - For the hard work in producing the original code to make all this happen.
 Without his initial research and reverse engineering of the Eufy API, none of this would have been possible.

-This RestConnect edition builds upon their outstanding contributions to bring enhanced debugging capabilities and improved data collection to the Eufy robovac community.
+This RestConnect + Investigation edition builds upon their outstanding contributions to bring enhanced debugging capabilities and comprehensive accessory wear analysis to the Eufy robovac community.

-## 🆕 What's New in RestConnect Edition
+## 🆕 What's New in RestConnect + Investigation Edition

 ### Enhanced Data Collection
 - **Multiple API Endpoints**: Access to device, accessory, consumable, and runtime data
 - **Smart Fallback**: Automatically falls back to basic login if REST endpoints fail
+- **Investigation Mode**: Complete Key 180 payload analysis for accessory research
-- **Reduced Logging**: Detailed logs every 10 minutes to save space 1 full dps log and 1 full rest log
+- **Reduced Logging**: Detailed logs every 10 minutes to save space
 - **Connection Status**: New sensor showing RestConnect vs Basic Login status

 ### Improved Accessory Tracking
 - **Enhanced Byte Analysis**: Better debugging of accessory wear data
 - **Multiple Data Sources**: Combines traditional DPS data with REST endpoint data
-- **Real-time Detection**: Shows when RestConnect provides additional data if and when it becomes active again !!
+- **Real-time Detection**: Shows when RestConnect provides additional data
+- **JSON Configuration**: User-editable accessory sensor configuration

 ## 📥 Installation